DanAurea/JSchMon/README.md

-# JSchMon
+# SshReplay

-JSchMon means Java Secure channel monitoring and has been made as a project for a GUI classes during my Master in Computer Science.
+SshReplay has been made as a project for a GUI class during my Master in Computer Science.
-It's based on JSch and has been thought to monitor easier a SSH session.
+It has been thought to monitor a SSH session.

 ## Features